MacGregor's bowerbird

 MacGregor's bowerbird (Amblyornis macgregoriae) is a medium-sized, up to 26 cm long, olive brown bowerbird of New Guinea's mountain forests, roughly the size and shape of an American robin or a Eurasian blackbird.
 The male is adorned with an erectile orange yellow crest, that is partly hidden until shown in courtship display.
 The unadorned female is similar to the male, but without the crest.
 Superb mimics, they are known for imitating other birds, pigs, rushing water, and even human speech.

+Taxonomy

+MacGregor's bowerbird was formally described in 1890 as Amblyornis macgregoriae by the English zoologist Charles Walter De Vis based on specimens collected in the Musgrave Range of southeast Papua New Guinea.
+The specific epithet was chosen to honour 'Lady Macgregor', wife of Sir William McGregor, Administrator of British New Guinea during 1888–98.
+Sir William's surname was originally, and thus formally, McGregor but he adopted the spelling MacGregor while in New Guinea as his personal preference.